In a Nutshell:

 Drawbacks

 We understand.
 It can be a daunting challenge.
-The tradeoff is, the more weight a chair can support, the heavier it is, which works against a transport chair’s primary function, which is, of course, to be light enough to be effortlessly moved from one place to the next.
+The tradeoff is that the more weight a chair can support, the heavier it is, which works against a transport chair’s primary function, which is to be light enough to be effortlessly moved from one place to the next.

-If it’s something you’ve been struggling with, we’ve got you covered, and you’re going to love our in-depth review of Drive Medical’s Bariatric Transport chair.
+If it’s something you’ve been struggling with, we’ve got you covered, and you’ll love our in-depth review of Drive Medical’s Bariatric Transport chair.

 Drive Medical is one of the giants in the mobility industry.
-They make great products, and this model is no exception.
+They make great products, which you can read about in our Drive Medical wheelchair reviews, and this model is no exception.
 While it’s not (entirely) a perfect transport chair, it comes pretty close, which is why it won top honors as the best bariatric transport chair in our roundup review.

-In the sections that follow, we’ll outline everything this fantastic model can do, and highlight its very few shortcomings so you’ll have all the information you need to make an informed purchasing decision.
-Anxious to have a closer look?
-Let’s get right to it then!
+In the sections that follow, we’ll outline everything this fantastic model can do and highlight its few shortcomings so you’ll have all the information you need to make an informed purchasing decision.
+Are you anxious to have a closer look?
+Let’s get right to it!

-The first thing you’ll notice about Drive Medical’s Bariatric Transport Chair is that it’s a big, burly design that practically radiates stability and ruggedness.
-It’s not an especially attractive chair (although its sporty red color does add a dash of flair), but then, transport chairs are rarely designed with aesthetics at the forefront of the design team’s minds.
+The first thing you’ll notice about Drive Medical’s Bariatric Transport Chair is its big, burly design that practically radiates stability and ruggedness.
+It’s not an especially attractive chair (although its sporty red color adds a dash of flair), but transport chairs are rarely designed with aesthetics at the forefront of the design team’s mind.
 It looks like what it is.
-It’s got a job to do, and it’s really, really good at it.
+It’s got a job to do, and good at it.

-As a bariatric model, it’s wider than the average transport chair, but here, the designers took care not to get too carried away.
-It’s still trim enough to fit through a standard doorway, although you’ll want to make sure you’ve got your arms tucked inside the armrests when going through doors, as there’s no room to spare!
+As a bariatric model, it’s wider than the average transport chair, but the designers took care not to get too carried away here.
+It’s still trim enough to fit through a standard doorway, although you’ll want to ensure your arms are tucked inside the armrests when going through doors, as there’s no room to spare!

 Here are the relevant stats on the model: